Shubham189/ChunML.github.io/_posts/2016-10-24-Cross-Validation.md

   4. 4.
 4. 4.]
 {% endhighlight %}

 As you can see, using StratifiedKFold we got our data split equally between five classes.
-With the data well split, we can be sure that our Model will be likely to learn much better.
+With the data well split, we can be sure that our Model will likely learn much better.

 **scikit-learn** library also provides us a method called **cross_val_score**.
 What it does is first, splitting our Model using StratifiedKFold, and second, looping through all *k* folds then compute the corresponding accuracy score, which means that we don't have to write the loop ourselves anymore.
 So great, right?